xuset/planktos/README.md

    </a>
 </p>

 Planktos enables websites to serve their static content over BitTorrent by turning users into seeders.
-This allows website owners to almost entirely eliminate hosting costs for static content and scale in realtime without provisioning more web servers.
-Planktos works in vanilla Chrome and Firefox (no browser extensions needed), using the widely adopted WebRTC standard for peer to peer file transfers.
-Planktos serves as a drop in tool to automatically allow files to be loaded over BitTorrent when possible, defaulting to the web server when not.
+This allows website owners to significantly reduce hosting costs for static content and scale in realtime without provisioning more web servers.
+Planktos works in vanilla Chrome and Firefox (no browser extensions needed), using [WebTorrent](https://webtorrent.io) for peer to peer file transfers.
+Planktos serves as a drop in tool to automatically allow files to be downloaded over BitTorrent when possible, defaulting to the web server when not.

 Installing Planktos into a website is as simple as including the Planktos install script and using the Planktos command line interface to bundle your static files into a torrent.

-A special thanks to the [WebTorrent](https://webtorrent.io) project, which we use to interface with torrents from the browser.
+A special thanks to the [WebTorrent](https://webtorrent.io) project, which is used extensively in Planktos.

 ## Setup